Improving Affordability of and Access to Quality Healthcare

 - Piloting a Street Outreach and Crisis Response initiative, which places outreach workers on the streets to support individuals in need, the moment they’re in need.
 This initiative serves to connect individuals with appropriate services, get them the right level of care in a timely manner and reduce the need for emergency room visits.

-- Proposed investments in our mental health system and worked with the Legislature to develop a plan to increase bed capacity at one of our designated hospitals, the Brattleboro Retreat.
+- Proposed and secured investments in our mental health system and worked with the Legislature to develop a plan to increase bed capacity at one of our designated hospitals, the Brattleboro Retreat.

 - By increasing out statewide capacity, we are making investments that will help us be more flexible in where patients are located, support those needing care, and reduce emergency department use.